rkolovanov/rkolovanov/README.md

 ### About me

-I am a masters's degree graduate of Software Engineering at the Saint Petersburg Electrotechnical University.
+I am a bachelor's degree graduate of Software Engineering at the Saint Petersburg Electrotechnical University.
+I am currently studying for a master's degree.
 I work in the JSC "Research & Engineering Center ETU" as Middle Programmer.
 I am fond of developing programs for computer modeling, computer games and IoT devices.
 Favorite programming languages: C++ and Python.